elauzel/ToyCommander/README.md

 JAY - scene setup)

-1) Test character selection being transferred to level selection
+1) Finish character selection being transferred to other scenes

-2) Place all models for obstacles and items, including door for living room

-3) Adjust (angular) drag on ground vehicles to reduce drifting / spinning
+2) Investigate how to combine character select and level select into the same scene as an actual level

 AARON & JEREMY - coding and testing)